minhkhoilovescoding123/freecodecamp_relationaldatabasecert/README.md

-This repo contains my project file in the course "Relational Database Certificate" on freecodecamp.org
+This repo contains my project files in the course "Relational Database Certificate" on freecodecamp.org